GentillePlume/Lisa-Camille/README.md

 - [x] Add an hover effect on data -> apparition of the data description (example : "subscribers") ✔️
 - [x] Add separators between divs ✔️
 - [x] Include the stats section in the music section ✔️
+- [ ] Link the Youtube logo to Lisa's channel ❌
 - [ ] Develop a script to get the youtube channel stats ⌛️❌

 ## SCRIPTS